CaroHolt/WDIProjekt/readme.txt

 3. DataFusionSights: Java Maven project which contains the files/data created for Data Fusion

+	a. ../data/correspondences: contains the correspondences .csv-files as generated in Identity resolution
+	b. ../data/goldstandard: contains our gold standard (?)
+	c. ../data/input: contains the same files as 2.a.
+	d. ../data/output: contains the .csv-files that result from the data fusion
 --------
 4. FinalReport: contains the final report in .pdf-format